lisestork/SFB-Annotator/README.md

 # SFB-Annotator
 The Semantic Field Book Annotator (SFB-A) is a web application, developed for domain experts, to harvest structured annotations from field books, drawings and specimen labels of natural history collections using the NHC-Ontology [NHC-Ontology](https://github.com/lisestork/NHC-Ontology).
 The project was set up using [RDF4J, Maven, and Eclipse](http://docs.rdf4j.org/getting-started/).

-Making use of the [annotorious annotation API](https://annotorious.github.io) and the [openseadragon API](https://openseadragon.github.io/), users can draw bounding boxes over (zoomable) image scans to which annotations can be attached.
-Provenance is stored regarding the annotation event, the target of the annotation (digitised manuscript scans) and the transcription and semantic interpretation using [the Web Annotation Model](https://www.w3.org/TR/annotation-model/).
+Making use of the [annotorious annotation API](https://annotorious.github.io) and the [openseadragon API](https://openseadragon.github.io/), users can draw bounding boxes over (zoomable) image scans of historical field notes, to which annotations can be attached.
+Meta-data is stored regarding an annotation event, annotation provenance is stored (regions of interest in digitised manuscript scans) and the transcription and semantic interpretation of the text are stored using [the Web Annotation Model](https://www.w3.org/TR/annotation-model/).

 The knowledge base of one annotated field book can be queried online via a [SPARQL endpoint](http://makingsense.liacs.nl/rdf4j-server/repositories/NC) through a SPARQL query editor such as: http://yasgui.org/.
 Example queries can be found in the following document: https://github.com/lisestork/NHC-Ontology/blob/master/Example_Queries.txt.